 Ceiling mounts are great, but they can be time-consuming and difficult to set up if you don’t have any experience with DIY.
 Luckily there is an easier way!
 You can buy a ceiling mount kit that includes everything you need (including screws) just like Tip 1 above and will make installing your projector screen much quicker.

-This type of hardware system works well for people who rent their homes or apartments too because once the install is complete all you’ll need to do is close off the extra wire from your extension cords – no one else will ever know it was there!
+This type of hardware system works well for people who rent their homes or apartments too because once the installation is complete all you’ll need to do is close off the extra wire from your extension cords – no one else will ever know it was there!
 These kits even come with 12 feet of cord, so you can place your projector wherever is most ideal for watching movies.

 3: Get a Projector Screen Stand That’s Built to Fit on the Wall

-If you want to take hanging up your screen one step further and hide it completely behind the wall then there are two good options available that will work well in any room with either high or low ceilings.
+If you want to make hanging up your screen one step further and hide it completely behind the wall then there are two good options available that will work well in any room with either high or low ceilings.

 A) LightStream from Lorell